 The goal of healthy hydration is ensuring that a person’s intake is adequate to meet their needs.
 This is done through identifying risk factors, assessing those risk factors, developing care plans with measurable goals, and providing interventions to prevent dehydration.
-Any person residing in a nursing home is potentially at risk for dehydration.
-The vast majority of persons develop dehydration because of disease processes, rather than from neglect.
+Any person residing in a nursing facility is potentially at risk for dehydration.

 - Hydration management

-- Hydration management is the promotion of adequate fluid balance that prevents complications resulting from abnormal or undesired fluid levels.
+- Hydration management is the promotion of adequate fluid balance which prevents complications resulting from abnormal or undesired fluid levels.

-Best Practice Prevention And Management of Dehydration (PDF) provides evidence-based best-practice guidelines for addressing prevention and management of dehydration in the long-term care setting.
+Evidence-based Best Practice (EBBP) for Healthy Hydration (PDF) provides evidence-based best-practice guidelines for addressing prevention and management of dehydration in the long-term care (LTC) setting.

-Dehydration Risk Assessment Tool (PDF) helps identify residents at risk for dehydration.
+Dehydration Risk Assessment Tool Example (PDF) helps identify residents at risk for dehydration.

-Best Practice Hydration Techniques (PDF) includes techniques to use in long-term care facilities to prevent dehydration.
+Best Practice Techniques: Promoting Good Hydration (PDF) includes techniques to use in LTC facilities to prevent dehydration.

 Resources from Other Organizations